Wilferd/notpiazzasite/logs/lucaslogs.markdown

 parent: Individual Logs
 ---

+## Log for Week 6:  September 23 – September 30

+- 4 hours - Finished P6 by adding follow-up vs solution field to comments and hooking that up to the proposed solution box.
+- 5 hours - Refactored users' roles/identity in api fetch calls to improve security now that we have admin page and roles working.
+- 2 hour - UI touchups for demo.

 ## Log for Week 5:  September 16 – September 23

 - 5 hours - Made it so comment section can be nested and collapsable.